microchip-pic-avr-examples/pic18f47q10-clc-ir-communication-receiver-mplab/README.md

 ## Conclusion

-This demo example demonstrated the usage of important features of PIC18-Q10 MCUs for simple Real Time Control applications.
-This demo example illustrates an overview of IR communication with NEC infrared transmission protocol.
-The IR Transmitter is implemented using core independent peripherals (CIPs) of PIC18-Q10 microcontroller such as CLCs, PWM and DSM peripherals without much CPU intervention.
-The IR receiver is implemented using Timer 2, CCP and Timer1 peripherals of PIC18-Q10 microcontroller.
-The combination of PWM, CCP, CLCs and DSM etc. core independent peripherals along with other generic peripherals such as Timers and HLTs available in PIC18-Q10 MCUs offers the lower system cost, low power and reliable deterministic and safe application development.
-These microcontrollers can be used for a wide range of general purpose, low-power and reliable, deterministic real time control applications such as remote control of various home appliances and remote-controlled toys for kids etc.
+This demo example demonstrates the use of important features of PIC18-Q10 MCUs for simple real-time control applications.
+It provides an overview of IR communication using the NEC infrared transmission protocol.
+The IR transmitter is implemented using core independent peripherals (CIPs) of the PIC18-Q10 microcontroller, such as CLCs, PWM, and DSM peripherals, with minimal CPU intervention.
+The IR receiver is implemented using Timer 2, CCP, and Timer 1 peripherals of the PIC18-Q10 microcontroller.
+The combination of PWM, CCP, CLCs, DSM, and other core independent peripherals, along with generic peripherals such as timers and HLTs available in PIC18-Q10 MCUs, offers lower system cost, low power consumption, and reliable, deterministic, and safe application development.
+These microcontrollers can be used for a wide range of general-purpose, low-power, and reliable real-time control applications, such as remote control of various home appliances and remote-controlled toys for children.